 What I think WB Needs To Do Going Forward

 Warner Brothers. here’s the thing.
 STOP, stop trying to be like Marvel.
-Stop trying to play catch up, just go out your own pace.
+Stop trying to play catch up, just go out at your own pace.
 Stop trying to force these things on us.
 Great stories take time to tell, just like in the comics.
 The best comic writers didn’t pile so much shit into each issue, they took their time and flushed great stories out over many issues.
-It’s time to shift focus not on team ups but solo movies.
+It’s time to shift focus not on team-ups but solo movies.
 We have Aquaman coming out next December.
 Let James Wan do his thing with this movie.
-Don’t mettle, don’t interfere, you don’t bring on a brilliant film maker like Wan and then make him follow a strict guideline.
-Maybe sprinkle in a cameo of some sorts.
+Don’t mettle, don’t interfere, you don’t bring on a brilliant filmmaker like Wan and then make him follow a strict guideline.
+Maybe sprinkle in a cameo of some sort.
 Cyborg?
 Here’s my thing with Cyborg, he was great, I wanted to see more.
 Does he need his own solo movie?
 No!
 But he can be the League member who pops up in everyone else’s solo flicks.
 Ray Fisher is the least famous cast member and probably the least expensive, so use that to your advantage.
 Cyborg is the jack of all trades, he can do so much, so why not have him come help everyone out.
 That makes so much sense to me.
 If he sticks with fans and the audiences after a few cameos then yes, green light that solo movie.
 Find directors and people that are super passionate about these characters and want to tell their stories, that want to bring these characters to life in a grand fashion.
-You have one year to figure all this out, because you are back at square one.
+You have one year to figure all this out because you are back at square one.
 There are so many great stories out there about these characters, more stories than you could imagine, pick one and adapt it, it’s not rocket science.
-Personally base most of these solo movies off the New 52 comic book run.
-Geoff Johns wrote a ton of it and he’s the man over looking the DCEU, this isn’t hard to figure out.
+Personally base most of these solo movies of the New 52 comic book run.
 Don’t make a Joker origin story movie, we don’t need that.
 We don’t need a Suicide Squad 2, or Batgirl film.
 Stick to the basics, stick to the basics, stick to the basics.
-Also call in the big guns, and I mean Dwayne Johnson.
+Also, call in the big guns, and I mean Dwayne Johnson.
 Get that man in the Shazam movie, make him badass, and make him a big part of Justice League 2.
-He dines’t need a solo movie.
+He doesn’t need a solo movie.
 Black Adam and Shazam are like peas and carrots, they belong together.
 The Rock saves franchise, use him while you can and before he bails.
-I would rather wait a little longer and get great stories, incredible movies and successful ones, then have WB rush all of this out and make the DCEU as forgettable as it’s slowly becoming.
+I would rather wait a little longer and get great stories, incredible movies, and successful ones, than have WB rush all of this out and make the DCEU as forgettable as it’s slowly becoming.
 DC fans deserve much better than what has transpired thus far, I know and I think deep down WB knows it.

 I’ve said it before and I’ll say it again, Ben Affleck was born to play Batman.